marmelab/react-admin/docs/Features.md

 This undo feature is enabled by default, and requires no particular setup on the server side.
 In fact, react-admin delays the call to the data provider for mutations, to give users a "grace" period.
 That's why the actual call to `dataProvider.update()` occurs 5 seconds after the user submits an update form - even though the UI reflects the changes immediately.

-You can disable this feature page by page by choosing a different [mutationMode](./Edit.md#mutationmode).
+You can disable this feature page by page, by choosing a different [mutationMode](./Edit.md#mutationmode).

 ## Roles & Permissions